Paris Olympics / Free admission

 © ASO - A. Vialatte

-Like for the triathlon, spectators can stand for free along the route and cheer on the runners.
+As with the triathlon, spectators can stand free along the course and cheer on the runners.

 © Paris 2024